 Overview

-The RRB mechanism allows the FTO to communicate with a target AP through the FTO’s existing association (with the current AP).
-The FTO transmits an FT Action frame (including the address of the FTO and the BSSID of the target AP’s BSS) to the current AP.
-The current AP includes the contents of the FT Action frame (Request or Confirm) inside a Remote Request frame and transmits it to the target AP over the DS.
-The target AP processes the remote request and responds to the FTO by sending an FT Action frame (Response or Acknowledgment) through the current AP.
+The RRB mechanism allows the FTO to communicate with a target FTR through the FTO’s existing association (with the current FTR).
+The FTO transmits an FT Action frame (including the address of the FTO and the MAC address of the target FTR) to the current FTR.
+The current FTR includes the contents of the FT Action frame (Request or Confirm) inside a Remote Request frame and transmits it to the target FTR over the DS.
+The target FTR processes the remote request and responds to the FTO by sending an FT Action frame (Response or Acknowledgment) through the current FTR.

-The SME of the FTO initiates an exchange with a target AP by issuing an MLME-REMOTE-REQUEST.request primitive with parameters including the contents of the FT Action frame to be sent.
+The SME of the FTO initiates an exchange with a target FTR by issuing an MLME-REMOTE-REQUEST.request primitive with parameters including the contents of the FT Action frame to be sent.
 The MAC of the FTO transmits this Action frame.
-When the MAC of the current AP receives an FT Action frame, it passes it to the RRB by use of an MLME-REMOTE-REQUEST.indication primitive, with parameters including the contents of the received Action frame.
+When the MAC of the current FTR receives an FT Action frame, it passes it to the RRB by use of an MLME-REMOTE-REQUEST.indication primitive, with parameters including the contents of the received Action frame.

-When the RRB of the current AP has received a response from the target AP, it uses the MLME-REMOTE-REQUEST.request primitive to send the response, as an FT Action frame, to the requesting FTO.
-The MAC of the current AP transmits this Action frame.
+When the RRB of the current FTR has received a response from the target FTR, it uses the MLME-REMOTE-REQUEST.request primitive to send the response, as an FT Action frame, to the requesting FTO.
+The MAC of the current FTR transmits this Action frame.
 When the MAC of the FTO receives an FT Action frame, the MAC passes the Action frame to the SME by use of an MLME-REMOTE-REQUEST.indication primitive, with parameters including the contents of the received Action frame.

 Remote request broker (RRB)

-The RRB resides in the SME on the APs and acts as a forwarding agent (at the current AP) and termination point (at the target AP) for protocol messages over the DS.
+The RRB resides in the SME on the FTRs and acts as a forwarding agent (at the current FTR) and termination point (at the target FTR) for protocol messages over the DS.

-The RRB allows APs that are part of the same mobility domain to exchange information over the DS.
-APs that advertise the same MDID shall be reachable over the DS and support the over-the-DS communication.
+The RRB allows FTRs that are part of the same mobility domain to exchange information over the DS.
+FTRs that advertise the same MDID shall be reachable over the DS and support the over-the-DS communication.

-As a termination point, when the RRB at the target AP receives a request frame from the current AP, it interacts with the MAC and other parts of the SME to process the request and respond with a Remote Response frame, through the RRB on the current AP, back to the requesting FTO.
+As a termination point, when the RRB at the target FTR receives a request frame from the current FTR, it interacts with the MAC and other parts of the SME to process the request and respond with a Remote Response frame, through the RRB on the current FTR, back to the requesting FTO.

-As a forwarding agent, when the RRB at the current AP receives a request from an FTO directed to another AP in the same mobility domain, the current AP forwards the request to that target AP.
-The RRB on the current AP converts Action frames into Remote Request frames and converts Remote Response frames into Action frames.
+As a forwarding agent, when the RRB at the current FTR receives a request from an FTO directed to another FTR in the same mobility domain, the current FTR forwards the request to that target FTR.
+The RRB on the current FTR converts Action frames into Remote Request frames and converts Remote Response frames into Action frames.

-The target AP and the current AP shall reside in the same mobility domain.
-The RRB on the current AP shall transmit Remote Request frames to the target AP based on the BSSID of the target AP’s BSS (supplied in the FT Action frames) using the same procedures as preauthentication, as described in 12.6.10.2 (Preauthentication and RSNA key management).
+The target FTR and the current FTR shall reside in the same mobility domain.
+The RRB on the current FTR shall transmit Remote Request frames to the target FTR based on the MAC address of the target FTR (supplied in the FT Action frames) using the same procedures as preauthentication, as described in 12.6.10.2 (Preauthentication and RSNA key management).

 Remote Request/Response frame definition

-This subclause defines a mechanism to transport the remote request and remote response between the current AP and the target AP.
+This subclause defines a mechanism to transport the remote request and remote response between the current FTR and the target FTR.
 Any other mechanism may be used.